 \section{Conclusions and Discussions}

 In this paper, we propose an interpretable framework for estimating CATE in survival outcomes with integrated causal subgroup discovery.
 The framework incorporates causal inference methods for CATE estimation, inverse probability of censoring weighting to handle right-censored data, and interpretable machine learning algorithms for subgroup identification.
-It offers flexibility in estimating nuisance parameters, choosing different causal inference methods for constructing pseudo-ITEs, and applying tree-based methods for subgroup generation and selection via penalty terms.
-We evaluated the performance of three meta-learners for constructing pseudo-ITEs, each combined with conditional inference trees to simultaneously estimate CATE and identify subgroups.
+It offers flexibility in estimating nuisance parameters, choosing different meta-learners for constructing pseudo-ITEs, and applying tree-based methods for subgroup generation and selection via penalty terms.
+We evaluated the performance of three meta-learners, each combined with the conditional inference trees to simultaneously estimate CATE and identify subgroups.
 Among them, the DEA-learner demonstrated the highest subgroup identification accuracy while maintaining strong predictive performance.
 We applied the DEA-learner-based framework to the AREDS trial and identified genetic subgroups exhibiting treatment heterogeneity, with findings validated using the independent AREDS2 dataset.